parsianpixel3/persiro/SECURITY.md

 ## Supported Versions

-The following versions of Rvg are currently receiving security updates:
+The following versions of persiro are currently receiving security updates:

 | Version | Supported          |
 | ------- | ------------------ |